-8.2 Regulation.
-AGENCY reserves its right to regulate or further regulate aspects of SOLID WASTE HANDLING SERVICES including, but not limited to, frequency of collections, means of collection and transportation, delivery point, level of service, charges and fees, nature, location and extent of providing SOLID WASTE HANDLING SERVICES.
+8.2 Change in Scope.
+AGENCY may require a CHANGE IN SCOPE, consisting of changes in, or modifications to existing Collection Services, or a request that CONTRACTOR provide new services; or may consider a CONTRACTOR request for a CHANGE IN SCOPE.

+Should the CHANGE IN SCOPE result in documented increases in CONTRACTOR’s operating or capital expenses, the AGENCY shall increase Rates as provided in the Rate Methodology as necessary to compensate CONTRACTOR for the additional documented expenses, including an Operating Ratio on the portion of increased expenses that are Allowable Expenses.

+Should the CHANGE IN SCOPE result in documented decreases in CONTRACTOR’s operating or capital expenses, the AGENCY shall decrease Rates as provided in the Rate Methodology as necessary to reflect such documented decreases in expenses, including a decrease for the Operating Ratio on the portion of decreased expenses that are Allowable Expenses.

+In the event of a CHANGE IN SCOPE, the Parties agree to negotiate in good faith to determine the applicable distribution for the reasonable costs of reviewing the proposed CHANGE IN SCOPE, and for the resulting increase or decrease in Rates.
+CONTRACTOR shall promptly provide any documentation reasonably requested by AGENCY as necessary to identify and quantify any added or reduced expenses related to the CHANGE IN SCOPE.
+Either Party may, at its own cost, seek independent third-party assistance in determining the nature of any costs or savings.
+All determinations of added or reduced expenses shall be based on reasonable industry standards and averages for providing such services.
+If a CHANGE IN SCOPE results in a reduction or shift in equipment needs, to minimize capital expenditures, CONTRACTOR, including a parent or any affiliates, shall make commercially reasonable efforts to redeploy or sell vehicles, containers, equipment, and materials that are not fully amortized.

 8.3 Other Activities.
-CONTRACTOR reserves the right to conduct other activities at the FACILITIES which are either regulated or not regulated by the AGENCY, provided that such activities do not interfere with CONTRACTOR's duties hereunder and provided that such activities are lawful under Federal and State laws and regulations.
-Political mailers and other inserts not directly associated with CONTRACTOR’s duties herein shall not be included with billing statements sent to customers without AGENCY Board approval.
+CONTRACTOR reserves the right to conduct other activities at the FACILITIES which are either regulated or not regulated by the AGENCY, provided that such activities do not interfere with CONTRACTOR's performance of its duties under the AGREEMENT and provided that such activities are lawful under federal, state and local laws and regulations.
+Political mailers and other inserts not directly associated with CONTRACTOR’s duties herein shall not be included with billing statements sent to customers without the approval of the AGENCY Board of Directors.

 SECTION 9.
 ACCIDENTS AND COMPLAINTS

 9.1 Accident Notification.
 CONTRACTOR shall be responsible for all injuries, accidents and other mishaps associated with its operations.
-CONTRACTOR shall report any accidents resulting from the performance of this AGREEMENT to AGENCY as soon as practicable by telephone or messenger.
-For purposes of this Section, "accident" shall include the death of any person, any personal injury resulting in inpatient hospitalization or out-patient treatment by a physician, or damage to any real or personal property exceeding $10,000.
+CONTRACTOR shall report any accidents resulting from the performance of the AGREEMENT to AGENCY as soon as practicable by telephone, messenger, or email to the AGENCY manager’s then-current email address.
+For purposes of this Section, "accident" shall include the death of any person, any personal injury resulting in in-patient hospitalization or out-patient treatment by a physician, or damage to any real or personal property exceeding ten thousand dollars ($10,000).
 CONTRACTOR shall report, in writing, to AGENCY, within seven (7) days of knowledge that the accident exceeds ten thousand dollars ($10,000), complete details of the accident, including witness statements.
-Any violation of this reporting requirement shall constitute a minor breach.